real-guanyuming-he/simple_video_processor/readme.md

 # Features
 ## Currently available features:
+The wrapper is currently being developed.
+It now has:
+- demuxer
+- decoder
+- encapsulation of various data structures of `FFmpeg`.

+It has the following features:
 1. Encapsulation of `FFmpeg` C APIs done in modern C++ (C++ 20).
 Error handling by exceptions and assertions.
 Constexper math.
 Clean and reasonable access control.
 The encapsulation tries to preserve as much of `FFmpeg`'s power as possible while providing object-oriented access to it.

 2. Thorough specification through comments.